jylicmp/LocalChernMarker/README.md

 # LocalChernMarker

+**Implemented by Jiayu Li**

 This is a modified script about the calculation of local Chern marker for 0,1,2 dimensional system.
-The routine bases on the [partial Chern number package](https://github.com/nicodemosvarnava/pcn) of PythTB ([http://www.physics.rutgers.edu/pythtb/index.html](http://www.physics.rutgers.edu/pythtb/index.html)).
+The routine bases on the [partial Chern number package](https://github.com/nicodemosvarnava/pcn) of [PythTB](http://www.physics.rutgers.edu/pythtb/index.html).
 The routine is revised in a matrix algorithm that speeds up nearly 10 times than the primary code.

-**LocalChernMarker.py**
+## Update
+- 20231030
+  1. Avaialbe for nspin=1 systems (suggested by Rafael Gonzalez-Hernandez)
+  2. Reshape the eigenvectors using numpy
+  3. Improve the readability
+  4. Add new demo: Haldane model as an nspin=1 case
+- 20210930
+  Create the package

+## LocalChernMarker.py

-This script contains three functions: *lcm_2d(my_mode,n_occ)*, *lcm_1d(my_mode,n_occ)*, and *lcm_0d(my_mode,n_occ,i,j)* for calculating the orbital-resolved Chern marker in the spinful tight-binding model with 2,1,0 crystal momenta, respectively.
+This script contains three functions: *lcm_2d(my_mode,n_occ)*, *lcm_1d(my_mode,n_occ)*, and *lcm_0d(my_mode,n_occ,i,j)* for calculating the orbital-resolved Chern marker in a tight-binding model with 2,1,0 crystal momenta, respectively.

 (1) *lcm_2d(my_model,n_occ)* focuses on a slab model with translational symmetry along in-plane directions (xy), vertically stacking finite slabs along z direction.
 This function returns Cxy(l) with l the orbital index, including layer, spin, etc.